Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

 \subsubsection{Overview}

-We adopt the dynamic input-output model by Pichler et. al \citep{pichler2022} without changes to the model structure.
-Economic activity is classified in $N=64$ sectors corresponding to the \textit{Nomenclature des Activit\'es \'Economiques dans la Communaut\'e Europ\'eenne} (NACE) \citep{NACE}.
-A detailed index of the 64 economic activities (sectors) is given in Table \ref{tab:NACE64} and an aggregation to 21 economic activities is given in Table \ref{tab:NACE21}.
-The model uses the $64 \times 64$ input-output matrix of Belgium \citep{FPB2018} to inform the intermediate flows of services and products in the Belgian production network.
-The network economy produces services and products for two end users: households and other sources (\textit{exogenous} sources; government and exports).
-The gross output of sector $i$ is the sum of the intermediate consumption of its goods by all other sectors, household consumption, and exogenous consumption.
+We adopt the dynamic PNM by Pichler et al. \cite{pichler2022}.
+Economic activity is classified in $N=63$ sectors corresponding to the \textit{Nomenclature des Activit\'es \'Economiques dans la Communaut\'e Europ\'eenne} (NACE) \citep{NACE}.
+An index of the aggregation of NACE in 21 economic activities (sectors) is given in Table \ref{tab:NACE21} and an aggregation of 63 economic activities is given in Table \ref{tab:NACE64}.
+The model uses the $63 \times 63$ input-output matrix of Belgium \citep{FPB2018} to inform the intermediate flows of services and products in the Belgian production network.
+The economy uses intermediates and labor to satisfy the demand of two end users: households and \textit{other sources} (government and non-profit consumption, investments, and exports).
+We model the changes in other demand during the COVID-19 pandemic exogenously using trade data for Belgium (Section \ref{section:EPNM_shocks}).
+The gross output of sector $i$ is the sum of the intermediate consumption of its goods by other companies, households, and others.
 Mathematically, its basic accounting structure is as follows,